One of Ukraine’s earliest IT companies

 UnityBase Defense

-Secure version of the UnityBase platform for the security and defense sector.
+Hardened edition of the UnityBase platform for systems with elevated security requirements.
 SSSCIP conclusion, assurance level G3

 Ready to discuss your project?